ntucllab/libact/README.md

 ## Special Installation for HintSVM

-For HintSVM, you would have to install package from https://github.com/ntucllab/hintsvm
+For HintSVM, you would have to install the [hintsvm package](https://github.com/ntucllab/hintsvm) first.

-Before running, you need to make sure the path to hintsvm's library and python code are set.
-Set them up by setting environment variables:
+Before running, you need to make sure the path to the library and python code of `hintsvm` are set in the environment variables:

     export LD_LIBRARY_PATH=/path/to/hintsvm:$LD_LIBRARY_PATH
     export PYTHONPATH=/path/to/hintsvm/python:$PYTHONPATH

-# Examples
+# Usage

-Some examples are available under the `examples` directory.
-Before running, use `examples/get_dataset.py` to retrieve the dataset used by the examples.

-Available examples:

-  - `examples/plot.py`: This example performs basic usage of libact.
-It splits an supervised learning dataset and remove some label from dataset to simulate an active learning scenario.
-Each query of an unlabeled dataset is simply putting the label back to dataset.

-    The main libact usage part is below:
+The main usage of `libact` is as follows:
     ```python
     qs = UncertaintySampling(trn_ds, method='lc') # query strategy instance